lf-edge/eve/docs/DEVICE-CONNECTIVITY.md

 ### Fresh install

-When EVE is installed on a device it only has the last-resort configuration specified below.
+When EVE is installed using a generic EVE installer without device bootstrap configuration included (see [CONFIG.md](./CONFIG.md), section "Bootstrap configuration"), it only has the last-resort configuration available (see "Last resort" section below).
 This is sufficient to connect to the controller if

 - DHCP is enabled on one of the Ethernet ports
 - WiFi is not assumed (since WiFi needs credentials)
-- If cellular connectivity is assumed, the default APN will work to connect to the network
+- If cellular connectivity is assumed, the default APN (`internet`) will work to connect to the network
 - No enterprise proxy configuration is required to be able to connect to the controller.

-If any of those cases apply, then a USB stick is needed to specify the initial port configuration so that the device can connect to the controller.
+If any of those assumptions is not satisfied, then it is necessary to either install EVE using a single-use EVE installer, shipped with the initial "bootstrap" configuration prepared for the target device (the preferred method) or to use one of the legacy mechanisms for off-line configuration management.

+### Bootstrap configuration

+The idea behind bootstrap config is to generalize the issue of configuration bootstrapping beyond just network configuration and also to reuse the existing proto models which are already being used between the device and the controller in the on-line mode.
+This means that instead of users directly editing an internal structure `DevicePortConfig` with network configuration, it is much safer and robust to simply have the controller exporting the prepared device configuration (possibly not only for networking) into a file and baking it into the EVE installation medium, avoiding any error-prone manual edits from the user in the process.

+In terms of configuration handling, much of the code-path is reused between the bootstrap and a config coming (on-line) from a controller.
+Just like in the latter case, the networking portion of the device configuration is parsed and published to nim by [zedagent](../pkg/pillar/cmd/zedagent) using ```DevicePortConfig``` type.

+This feature is described in much more detail in [CONFIG.md](./CONFIG.md).
+Even though it has some limitations in the present state, it is already the preferred method to use.
+Below we describe a legacy "override" method for the completeness sake, which is still supported by EVE for backward-compatibility reasons.

-### Override the configuration using a USB stick
+### (Legacy) Override the configuration using a USB stick

 If the deployment site requires use of HTTP enterprise proxies and/or static IP configuration, then a file containing a DevicePortConfig can be placed on a USB stick prior to booting the device.
-Note that this requires that the USB controller is enabled using debug.enable.usb as specified in [configuration properties](CONFIG-PROPERTIES.md)
+Note that this requires that the USB controller is enabled using `debug.enable.usb` as specified in [configuration properties](CONFIG-PROPERTIES.md)

 There are examples of such configurations in [legacy EVE configuration](CONFIG.md)